-Fox News Panel Concludes ‘Liberals’ Are ‘Worshiping The Environment’ Instead Of God
+Fox News Panel Concludes Liberals Are ‘Worshiping The Environment’ Instead Of God

 — CNN (@CNN) September 20, 2019

-Sexton’s mocking was not well received by the rest of the panel — they demanded that he stops talking about Thunberg, saying that “picking on children” is not allowed.
+Sexton’s mocking was not well received by the rest of the panel — they demanded that he stop talking about Thunberg, saying that “picking on children” is not allowed.

 The global scientific consensus on climate change is clear.
-As previously reported by The Inquisitr, the United Nations’ Intergovernmental Panel on Climate Change (IPCC) released in 2018 a report warning that humanity has approximately 12 years to limit — not prevent — a global catastrophe.
+As previously reported by The Inquisitr, the United Nations’ Intergovernmental Panel on Climate Change (IPCC) released a report in 2018 warning that humanity has approximately 12 years to limit — not prevent — a global catastrophe.

-According to the report, the entire world needs to come together to avert a cataclysm which could result in floods, drought, and extreme heat.
+According to the report, the entire world needs to come together to avert a cataclysm, which could result in floods, drought, and extreme heat.